-So for a 50mm lens try not to go any slower than 1/100th of a second, the faster the better.
+So for a 50mm lens (or zoom setting of 50mm) try not to go any slower than 1/100th of a second, for 100mm lens, 1/200th or faster.
 The difference in sharpness is marked and noticeable.

 Camera shake is one of the easiest and most effective things that you can change to improve the technical quality of your pictures.
 If you carry around and use a tripod or monopod, then the results are even better, though this is a bit much for most people.

 A cheap and easy alternative is a small bean bag, put it on a rock and press your camera against it when taking pictures.
 You won't use it for every shot, but for those that you do use it for you'll see a difference.

 For hand-held shots, brace yourself before taking the picture, pull your elbows into your body and hold your breath just before squeezing (not jerking) the shutter.
 Leaning the side or corner of the camera against something solid can also work, though not on a ship as you end up transferring the vibration from the engines to the camera.